‘A Special Kid’: Mom Grieving Loss of Baby Helps Haitian Boy Move to America, Healing Both Their Futures

 “I just told her we cared about him, and we loved him, but for so many reasons, we couldn’t do this,” she said.

-Jonas’s mom’s response was heartbreaking.
+Jonas’s mom’s response was heartbreaking, Ohayon said.

 “She basically grabbed my hands and said, ‘Please, could you please just teach him how to have a future?
-Even if it’s just for a few weeks, just take him in and show him what you can,’“ Ohayon said. ”She didn’t think she would be able to.”
+Even if it’s just for a few weeks, just take him in and show him what you can,’“ Ohayon recalled. ”She didn’t think she would be able to.”

 “By this time, we’d completely fallen in love with him.
 He was sobbing, we were sobbing, and I was saying, ‘I’m so sorry, we have to go, and I can’t take you with me, but we’ll figure it out.
 We’ll figure out how to keep you in school, and if I can figure out how to get you to America, I will.’”